tufts-ml/tufts_ml_website/content/pages/index.md

 <div class="card">
   <div class="card-body">
     <h5 class="card-title">
-        Linfeng Liu's paper on amortized inference for Gaussian processes is published at AISTATS 2019
+        Feb 2019: Linfeng Liu's paper on amortized inference for Gaussian processes is published at AISTATS 2019
     </h5>
     <p class="card-text">The paper "Amortized Variational Inference with Graph Convolutional
     Networks for Gaussian Processes" [<a href="http://proceedings.mlr.press/v89/liu19c/liu19c.pdf">link</a>] proposes a new efficient inference method for Gaussian processes.
 It decomposes the inference task into sub-tasks at local neighborhoods and use a shared inference network to amortize computation cost.